 The family of the addict ends up needing almost as much help as the addict.
 They need to learn how to help themselves.
 They need to learn how easy it is to enable an addict, despite good intentions.
 Enabling the addict comes in many forms, such as making excuses, bailing them out of jail and bailing them out of financial problems.
-By learning about addiction from knowledgeable counselors or by groups such as AlAnon or NarcAnon, and Learn to Cope, the family learns that they didn't Cause it, can't Control it, and can't Cure it.
+By learning about addiction from knowledgeable counselors or by groups such as AlAnon or NaAnon, the family learns that they didn't Cause it, can't Control it, and can't Cure it.
 They learn to love the person without offering support for their loved one's destructive actions.
 We learn to say, "I love you; not the things you do."

 It sounds easy but it is not.
 It is torture to watch someone you love in denial of the seriousness of the problem.
 It is torture to feel so helpless.
-Over time, though, the family members who are learning how best to deal with addiction, realize that only the addict can actually do the work of asking for help, getting help, telling the truth, associating with non-users in recovery, making that call to the sponsor when the craving hits and day after day, not using drugs.
+Over time, though, the family members who are learning how best to deal with addiction, realize that only the addicted one can actually do the work of asking for help, getting help, telling the truth, associating with non-users in recovery, making that call to the sponsor when the craving hits and day after day, not using drugs.

-The main job of the family and true friends is to, from time to time, without notice, let him or her know your love.
-That's about it.
-We call and say, "Hey, just thinking about you.
-I love you.
+The main job of the family and true friends is to say, "Hey, I love you.
 Are you in a program?
 Yeah?
 Keep up the good work.
-Stay with it." (or, "No?
-I hope you will.
-I love you."
+Stay with it."

 As long as the deceit and denial continues, though, there has to be some distance between you and that addict you love.
 You might have to change your locks.
-You might have to say, "I am not comfortable with you in my space at that family party when you don't tell the truth and there's all that temptation of money in pocketbooks and meds in bathrooms.
+You might have to say, "I am not comfortable with you in my space at that family party when you don't tell the truth and there's all that temptation of money in pocket books and meds in bathrooms.
 You can't be there."